davidmagbee/studious-parakeet/README.md

 - [Devoxify | The definitive guide to java backend developer career path](https://www.devoxify.com/posts/the-definitive-guide-to-java-backend-developer-career-path/)
 - [A collection of Algorithms & Solutions](https://docs.google.com/spreadsheets/d/1y7ywS3wAkt5Y1dimSWjNfKPJ-QSB2IlpzpS1huAVJL4/edit#gid=818859732)
 - [Algorithms | Coding Dojo](https://algorithm.codingdojo.com/)

+##### New Section Coming Soon...
+- A resource list of gamified programming study materials!
+- The initial list will be existing resources.
+- This new section will expand to incorporate additional gamified study materials.

 ###### Coming Soon...
 - There is much more to this repository to come, so bookmark it and keep an eye out for new additions.
 - If you'd like to make contributions to this repository, please contact the repository owner directly.